tolgaatam/ColabTurtle/README.md

 ```
 bgcolor()
-bgcolor(color)
 bgcolor(r,g,b)
+bgcolor((r,g,b))
+bgcolor(colorstring)
 ```
 If no parameter given, returns the current background color as string.
 Else, changes the background color of the drawing area.
-The color can be given as three separate color parameters as in the RGB color encoding: red,green,blue.
-The color can be given as a single string as well.
-Three different formats are accepted for this string:
+The color can be given as three separate color arguments as in the RGB color encoding: red,green,blue.
+These three numbers can be given in a single tuple as well.
+The color can be given as a single color string, too!
+The following formats are accepted for this color string:
 - HTML standard color names: 140 color names defined as standard ( https://www.w3schools.com/colors/colors_names.asp ) .
 Examples: `"red"`, `"black"`, `"magenta"`, `"cyan"` etc.
 - Hex string with 3 or 6 digits, like `"#fff"`, `"FFF"`, `"#dfdfdf"`, `"#DFDFDF"`
 - RGB string, like `"rgb(10 20 30)"`, `"rgb(10, 20, 30)"`